MariaDB starting with 10.2.4

 DML-only flashback was introduced in MariaDB 10.2.4

-Because the flashback binlog events will be stored in memory, you should make sure your server has enough memory for this feature.
+--flashback, the Flashback events will be stored in memory.
+You should make sure your server has enough memory for this feature.

-With a table "t" in database "test", you can compare the output with "--flashback" and without.
+With a table "mytable" in database "test", you can compare the output with

 Common use case

-The common usage case for flashback is the following scenario:
+A common use case for Flashback is the following scenario:

-- Something goes wrong (like a wrong update or delete) and you would like to get a copy of the database (or just a table) at a certain point in time.
+- Something goes wrong on the master (like a wrong update or delete) and you would like to revert to a state of the database (or just a table) at a certain point in time.